Prospects for Probing Sub-GeV Leptophilic Dark Matter with the Future VLAST: Summary and conclusion

 VLAST is shown to be particularly sensitive to the \textit{resonance $p$-wave and $(s+p)$-wave} regions.
 These scenarios benefit from velocity suppression in the early universe (evading CMB limits) while still permitting detectable annihilation signals in galaxies with relatively higher DM velocities today (e.g., $v \sim 10^{-4}$).
 In contrast, $s$-wave scenarios, even in resonance, remain largely undetectable by VLAST due to the suppression required to satisfy relic and CMB constraints simultaneously.

 We further distinguish between \textit{electrophilic} and \textit{muonphilic} interactions.
 In the electrophilic case, direct detection experiments impose strong constraints on the non-resonance parameter space due to tree-level DM-electron scattering.
 However, VLAST can effectively probe the resonance region that escapes these bounds.
-The muonphilic case, in contrast, avoids strong direct detection limits due to suppressed loop-level interactions with electrons, making the muon channel an attractive target for future indirect searches.
+In contrast, the muonophilic case avoids stringent direct detection limits by suppressing loop-level interactions with electrons, making the muon channel an appealing annihilation final state for future indirect searches.

 Overall, our study shows that VLAST has the potential to significantly advance the search for light leptophilic DM.
 Its superior sensitivity between MeV to GeV energy range enables it to explore viable regions of the parameter space that remain inaccessible to both direct detection and current gamma-ray observatories.
 Particularly for $p$-wave and $(s+p)$-wave annihilation scenarios in the resonance region, VLAST emerges as a critical instrument for probing the thermal relic nature of sub-GeV DM.